 Once upon a time, I was a little girl who wholeheartedly believed that my life would turn out exactly like a movie.
 A rom-com to be exact.
 The thing is, movies all go the same way.
 The main character starts out pretty average.
 Then some inciting incident takes place which marks a turning point in our main character's life: either they found out they were the princess of Genovia or they fell in love with their resort's dance instructor.
 The rest of the movie is filled with our character's struggle to overcome the conflict, and right before the end, everything falls apart.
 Inevitably though, there's always a happy ending.

 I lived in the longing expanse that my life would follow the same 'three-act-structure', heels dug in the idea of 'happily ever after'.
-I had the entire plotline of my life planned out, and it went something like this: some guy would look at me, fall madly in love with me (on-site), paint me like one of their French girls, stand outside my window with a boombox, and sing "Can't Take My Eyes Off You," in a football pitch after we'd had a fight.
+I had the entire plotline of my life planned out, and it went something like this: some guy would look at me, fall madly in love with me (on-site), stand outside my window with a boombox, and sing "Can't Take My Eyes Off You," in a football pitch after we'd had a fight.
 Obviously then, we'd live happily ever after.
 End scene.
 Roll credits.
 Imagine when I had to learn that the characters in our lives don't react in carefully crafted ways that drive the plot forward!
 That real people are messy and multidimensional and devastatingly real.
 That I am a mess, multidimensional and devastatingly real.

 A 'happily ever after' indicates an ending, and even though some movie director can slap those words onto the screen, endings are always sad and life never stops.
 The carousel never stops turning as our favourite TV doctor Ellis Grey so eloquently put it.
 We are the infinite repetition of the kaleidoscope of colours shattering through the canvas of our days.
 Lessons learned through failure and tedium simultaneously bring us into being and leave us broken, until the only option left is a metamorphosis.
 Even then, the transformation that comes about as a result, is not a climactic moment of immediate, lightning-like realisation.
 It comes soft and slow.
 It is calm and quiet.
 It is an unspectacular string of inconspicuous recasting.
 It is a new electric current running through your veins that you do not even realise between the vast expanse of minutes collapsing into days.